sot-tech/TTObserverV1/README.md

 6. Program stops iteration of `extract` action (2) and stores data.

 ### Admins
-In TTObserverV1, administrators are (currently) only chats, that recieve messages about target unavailable.
+In TTObserverV1, administrators are (currently) only chats, that recieve messages about target unavailable and list chats and other admins, which subscribed to announces bot.
-To become admin, chat should call `/setadmin 123456` in telegram, where 123456 - is an OTP, seeded by `adminotpseed`, to revoke admin call `/rmadmin 123456`.
+To become admin, chat should call `/setadmin 123456` in telegram, where 123456 - is an OTP, seeded by `adminotpseed`, to revoke admin call `/rmadmin 123456`, to list admins - `/lsadmins 123456`, to list chats - `/lschats`.

 ## Differences between V0 and V1
 1. V0 could notify about releases, but also upload torrent to remote transmission server, V1 can't (and not planned)